yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 Self-organized doesn't mean un-organized.
 This rule is often translated as a legalization of _anarchy_.
-We don't need any project managers, processes, discipline, rules, or policies&mdash;we've got [holacracy]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) instead!
+We don't need any project managers, processes, discipline, rules, or policies---we've got [holacracy]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) instead!
-We also don't need a software architect&mdash;our programmers can make all technical decisions at regular [meetings]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %})!
+We also don't need a software architect---our programmers can make all technical decisions at regular [meetings]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %})!
-Furthermore, we don't want our programmers to be individually responsible for anything&mdash;they are always together in all risks and issues.
+Furthermore, we don't want our programmers to be individually responsible for anything---they are always together in all risks and issues.
 Stop that nonsense!
 This is not what the Manifesto means.
 A self-organizing team is a team that doesn't need any supervision from the outside;
 a team that has clearly defined roles from the inside;